strimzi/strimzi.github.io/_posts/2025-08-20-queues-for-kafka.md

 --property print.offset=true \
 --property print.partition=true
 ```
 Note that I used the new consumer group protocol, not the classic which is the default group protocol when the configuration is not set.
-The share groups are based on new consumer group protocol, therefore does not need this configuration.
+The share groups are based on the new consumer group protocol, therefore does not need this configuration.

 I checked the pods started using the following command:
 ```sh